donnay/good-coriander/content/pages/index.md

       value: Process Gardening
     - name: 'twitter:description'
       value: >-
-        Process, like plans must be tended to constantly to grow and flourish.
+        Processes, like plants, should be tended to constantly to grow and flourish.
 Starting, improving and supporting mature well rounded processes.
     - name: 'twitter:image'
       value: /_static/app-assets/images/A25D66A3-0F2D-42FB-971D-6A2949E4709F.png
       relativeUrl: true